Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 I've spent a bunch of time in 2024 working on my [Spatial Physics Playground](/project/2024-physics-playground) app for Apple Vision.
 I've been treating it as a way to keep learning new things.
 So much so that I've forgotten to write anything on my blog for the whole year.
 Whoops.

-I wanted to write up a few how-to posts on some of the things I've learned, just to help solidify it in my own mind.
+To help rectify that, I wanted to write up a few how-to posts on some of the things I've learned, just to help solidify it in my own mind.
+This post in particular will guide you through implementing custom hand gestures for Apple Vision.
+We'll be using these gestures to control a Thruster toy in the Spatial Physics Playground app, by adjusting its strength and toggling it on and off without the user needing to use UI buttons.

 There's also not a whole lot of tutorials like this written for Apple Vision development yet, and I wanted to try writing out a longer-form tutorial than what I've done in the past.

 To be honest, this post might be a little **too** long, but I didn't want to break it up into parts.